NWSL Division 2: Format

 The league's regular season would be played as a fourteen-game, double round robin, where each team plays the other seven teams twice – both at home and away.
 At the end of the regular season, the four best-performing teams qualify for a seeded, single-elimination playoff tournament, where the first-placed team plays the fourth-placed team, and second plays third.
 The winners advance to a final match that determines the league's champion for that season.

 Teams

-While the NWSL's ambition is for all sixteen NWSL franchises to eventually field reserve teams into the league by its 2029 season, and for independent clubs to also compete in the future, its inaugural 2026 season is planned to feature eight reserve teams – fielded by Bay FC, Gotham FC, Kansas City Current, North Carolina Courage, Orlando Pride, Racing Louisville, Seattle Reign, and the Washington Spirit.
-Although it was originally intended for all eight teams to play in the same home ground as their first teams, a new, purpose-built stadium is being planned for Kansas City Current II to commence play in WPSL starting in 2026.
+While the NWSL's ambition is for all sixteen NWSL franchises to eventually field reserve teams into the league by its 2029 season, and for independent clubs to also compete in the future, its inaugural 2027 season is planned to feature eight reserve teams – fielded by Bay FC, Gotham FC, Kansas City Current, North Carolina Courage, Orlando Pride, Racing Louisville, Seattle Reign, and the Washington Spirit.
+Although it was originally intended for all eight teams to play in the same home ground as their first teams, a new, purpose-built stadium is being planned for Kansas City Current II.